• Skip to primary navigation

 Instructions

-• In a medium-sized bowl, whisk together the flour, baking soda and salt.
+• In a medium-sized bowl, whisk together the flour, baking soda, cream of tartar and salt.
 Set aside.

-• In a large bowl, using a mixer, cream the butter and sugar until well combined (about 2 minutes).
-Mix in the eggs and mix until smooth.
-Add the dry ingredients to the sugar mixture gradually and mix until just combined.
-Stir in chocolate chips.
-Chill dough for at least 30 minutes.
+• In a large bowl, using a mixer, cream the butter and sugars until well combined (about 2 minutes).
+Mix in the eggs one at a time.

 • In a small mixing bowl, stir together the 2 tablespoons sugar and 2 teaspoons cinnamon.

-• Take the dough out of the fridge and scoop out about 2 tablespoons per cookie.
-Roll each cookie into a ball and then roll each ball in the cinnamon sugar mixture to coat.
+• Take the dough out of the fridge and scoop out a 1 tablespoon per cookie.
+Roll each cookie into a ball then roll each ball in the cinnamon sugar to coat.
 Stick a few extra chocolate chips in the dough ball, if desired.
-Place the balls about 3 inches apart on the prepared baking sheets.
+Place the balls about 2 inches apart on the prepared baking sheets.

-• Bake 9-11 minutes, rotating the baking sheets halfway through.
+• Bake 8-10 minutes.
 Remove from the oven and allow to cool on the baking sheets for 5 minutes and then transfer them to wire racks to cool completely.

 Reader Interactions